List of Pro Wrestling Illustrated awards: Inspirational Wrestler of the Year

 The PWI Inspirational Wrestler of the Year award recognizes the most inspirational professional wrestler of the year.
 The award has been given yearly since 1972, and in this time, Bob Backlund, Hulk Hogan, Eddie Guerrero, Jerry Lawler, Bayley, and Roman Reigns are the only people to have won the award more than once, with all six winning twice.
-Generally, the award is meant to go to a wrestler who overcomes great odds to achieve success in the ring, although it has also been awarded to wrestlers who overcome real-life hardships and struggles.
+Generally, the award is originally meant to go to a wrestler who overcomes great odds to achieve success in the ring, however, it has also been awarded to wrestlers who overcome real-life hardships and struggles.

 Rookie of the Year

 The PWI Rookie of the Year award recognizes the best professional wrestler of the year who, in that year, had their first year in the business.
-As it is a rookie award, wrestlers can qualify only once.
+Since it is a rookie award, wrestlers can qualify only once.

 Stanley Weston Award (Lifetime Achievement)

 The PWI Stanley Weston Award recognizes lifetime achievement by a professional wrestling personality.
-It has been given yearly since 1981, and was originally known as the PWI Editor's Award.
+It has been given yearly since 1981, originally known as the PWI Editor's Award, and it's considered the magazine highest honor.
 Beginning with the March 2003 year-end edition, the award was renamed in memory of PWI founder and longtime publisher Stanley Weston, who died in 2002.
 In 2020, PWI announced it would begin naming two winners per year.